 In 2015 Eamonn established his production company Poppin Productions with the primary intention of developing original Irish work.
 In August 2015, he produced and directed a contemporary dance workshop based on an Irish Concept Album entitled ‘Duodeca’ collaborating with producer Cian MacSuibhne, singer/songwriter Briony O’ Toole and choreographer Aileen Coffey.
 This production enjoyed its’ first workshop in August 2015 at Lilian Baylis House and Royal Central School of Speech and Drama.
 Eamonn is passionate about encouraging new audiences and engaging as many people as possible to the arts.
 As part of this ethos he has created and delivered three courses that include: ‘Let’s Create’, a workshop for children on creating stories through different art forms.
 ‘Storymaking with Film’, an intensive course that looks at the principals of the practical and artistic elements of the filmmaking process.
 ‘Don’t Think, Play’, a course designed for educators that looks at applying creative learning to literacy.
 Eamonn is currently filming his first documentary web-series ‘The Artist’s Journey’ releasing online in 2019 featuring artists, theatre practitioners and creative thinkers.

-Each painting is created without direct preconception but with a compound memory of personal experiences, art, text and music.
+The work focuses on the emotive entity that can be examined in each painting.
+Each painting is created without direct preconception but with a compound memory of personal and cultural experiences.